Nukesor/pueue/README.md

 - Interaction with running processes
 - Manipulation of the scheduled task order
 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run)
+- Works on Linux and MacOs (Windows might work, but I need people for testing ;) )

 **Pueue has been rewritten in Rust!!** If you want the old version that's build with python, please install via pip.

-**Pueue works on Linux and MacOS**.
-MacOS is not officially tested, though.
-I really appreciate any feedback!

 ## Why should I use it?